2026–27 HES Student Organization Elections

 - April 27, 12 p.m./noon: Expense receipts due

-- May 8 by 5 p.m.: Election results announced
+- No later than May 22, 5 p.m.: Election results announced

 Available Positions